-Ethical Considerations: Students will not collaborate on any exams or quizzes.
+Ethical Considerations: Students will not collaborate on any exams.
 Only those materials and devices permitted by the instructor may be used to assist in examinations.
 Students will not represent the work of others as their own.
 Any student caught cheating during an exam will be reported to the Deans office and will receive zero points for the given exam.
+Materials from the course cannot be shared outside the course without the instructor's written permission.